froala/wysiwyg-rails/README.md

 ## Include in assets

-In your `application.css`, include the css file:
+In your `application.css.scss`, include the css file:

 ```css
 /*